JBlakeS7/csc2310_object_oriented_programming_design/README.md

 This repository contains all of my classwork from CSC2310.
 This class was taken at Tennessee Techonological University and was taught by Dr. Kosa in Spring 2017.
 The programming and lab assignments were created by Dr. Boshart.
 Some of the labs may not work.
-The programs should work
+The programs should work.
+Code in the ClassExamples folder is not mine but examples that we went over in class.